drush-ops/drush/README.txt

   $ drush help

+For even more documentation, use the 'topic' command:

+  $ drush topic

 For multisite installations, you might need to use the -l or other command line options just to get drush to work: